ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-We derive useful typeclasses using `scalaz-deriving` and Magnolia.
-The
-`ConfigReader` typeclass is from the `pureconfig` library and is used to read
-runtime configuration from HOCON property files.

 Kita menderivasi kelas tipe yang berguna menggunakan `scalaz-deriving` dan Magnolia.
 Kelas tipe `ConfigReader` berasal dari pustaka `pureconfig` dan digunakan untuk
 membaca konfigurasi waktu-jalan dari berkas properti HOCON.

-And without going into the detail of how to implement the algebras, we need to
-know the dependency graph of our `DynAgentsModule`.

 Dan tanpa membahas detail bagaimana mengimplementasikan aljabar, kita harus tahu
 graf ketergantungan dari `DynAgentsModule`.